Bridge Meadows Background

 Bridge Meadows is a nationally-known local non-profit specializing in intergenerational housing.
 Their model blends seniors and foster families in the process of permanent adoption into one location.

 In 2015, Bridge Meadows purchased a surface parking lot at Allen Blvd. and Menlo Dr. for the purpose of developing their second community in Oregon.
 Bridge Meadows Beaverton will welcome new residents home in 2017.
+Visit Beaverton Bridge Meadows Website for more information.

 The City’s Development Division is working on this project because: